Atlanta Police officer who killed Rayshard Brooks charged with felony murder

 The Atlanta Police officer who shot and killed Rayshard Brooks at a Wendy's parking lot last week was charged with felony murder, and the other officer on scene was charged with aggravated assault, Fulton County District Attorney Paul Howard announced Wednesday.

-After shooting Brooks, Rolfe said "I got him" and kicked him, and Brosnan then stood on Brooks' shoulder, Howard said.
-The officers did not provide medical aid to Brooks for over two minutes after shooting him, Howard said.
+After shooting Brooks, Rolfe said 'I got him' and kicked him, and Brosnan then stood on Brooks' shoulder, Howard said.
+The officers did not provide medical aid to Brooks for more than two minutes after he was shot, Howard said.

 Brosnan has agreed to be a state's witness, Howard said.